CHAPTERS

 It came from everywhere.

 It sharpened.
-Became her.

 A voice he knew better than his own.